-Please join our ONLINE meeting from your computer, tablet or smartphone by clicking on this button:
+Please join our ONLINE meeting this Sunday at 11:00 AM Eastern Daylight Saving Time from your computer, tablet or smartphone by clicking on this button:

 © 2020 Local Spiritual Assembly of the Baha'is of Clearwater